rigon/notes/README.md

 * Clear URLs, without the hassle of URL parameters
 * Edition side by side with the view
 * Ability to navigate through history
+* Ready for Mobile, with responsive layout that adapts automatically
+* File upload management, attached to each page
+* Publish mode for guest users
+* Website template editor and previewer
+* Page download in HTML, Markdown and ZIP
 * Option to make files read only
-* Ready for Mobile, with responsive layout that automatically adapts
 * Application improvements

 Download